 Scenario #2 – Exchange Server Goes for Maintenance

 Microsoft Exchange Server needs maintenance in a regular manner.
 If the Exchange Server goes for regular maintenance, you can’t access your account.
 The whole process of maintenance takes more than enough time.
 If you want to use OST mailbox during the maintenance, you must convert perform OST to PST conversion.

 Scenario #3 – Migration From One Place to Another

 If you want to migrate mailbox data from one place to another, you may require OST to PST conversion.
-There’s a strange limitation with OST file.
-You must use the same computer system on which the OST file was originally created, to open or access it.
+There’s a strange limitation on OST file.
+You must have the same computer system that originally created the OST files.
 It’s not always easy to take all the computers along with you during migration.
 But you can migrate OST files easily from one place to another.
 In such situation, you need OST to PST conversion.

 Scenario #4 – Switching from One Organization to Another

 Your Outlook profile was connected to Exchange Server where you were previously working.
 Now you’ve switched to a new organization.
 All your mailbox data are stored in OST files, but you can’t access them as your profile was removed from the Exchange Server.
 To access the old mailbox stored in OST files, you must convert them into PST format.